shelbirussell/Russell-et-al-2016/README.md

 # Russell-et-al-2016
-Perl scripts used in Russell et al. 2016.
+Perl scripts used in Russell S, Corbett-Detig R, and Cavanaugh C. 2017.
 Mixed transmission modes and dynamic genome evolution in an obligate animal-bacterial symbiosis.
 ISME J.

 Scripts are organized into folders pertaining to the analysis they were used in.